Robotizing/MiceWeb/README.md

 ## Usage:

-Open a terminal and run `miceweb` with arguments.
+Open a terminal and run `miceweb help` to get acquainted.

 ### List snapshots (clickable), and save:
 `miceweb http://example.com`